jamiefdhurst/obsidian-periodic-notes-provider/.github/COMMIT_CONVENTION.md

 ## Automatic Validation

+Commit messages are validated in two places:

-A git hook validates your commit messages automatically.
-If your message doesn't follow the convention, you'll see a helpful error message with examples.
+1. **Locally (git hook)**: When you commit, a git hook validates your message.
+If invalid, you'll see a helpful error message with examples.
+2. **In CI (GitHub Actions)**: All commits in a pull request are validated using the same hook.
+The PR will fail if any commits don't follow the convention.

+This ensures everyone follows the same standards, whether they have git hooks installed or not.

 ## Version Calculation